geomesa/geomesa.github.io/_posts/2014-04-17-geomesa-gdelt-analysis.md

 Do not move the geomesa-distributed-runtime or geomesa-utils jars to Geoserver - they go to the tablet servers.
 Be sure to move the GeoMesa Geoserver plugin (geomesa-plugin-1.0.0-SNAPSHOT-geoserver-plugin.jar)

-If you are using tomcat, the files go here:
+If you are using tomcat:

 {% highlight bash %}
-/path/to/tomcat/webapps/geoserver/WEB-INF/lib/geomesa-plugin-1.0.0-SNAPSHOT-geoserver-plugin.jar
+cp geomesa-plugin/target/geomesa-plugin-1.0.0-SNAPSHOT-geoserver-plugin.jar /path/to/tomcat/webapps/geoserver/WEB-INF/lib/geomesa-plugin-1.0.0-SNAPSHOT-geoserver-plugin.jar
 {% endhighlight %}

+If you are using GeoServer's built in Jetty web server:

+{% highlight bash %}
+cp geomesa-plugin/target/geomesa-plugin-1.0.0-SNAPSHOT-geoserver-plugin.jar ~/dev/geoserver-2.5/webapps/geoserver/WEB-INF/lib/
+{% endhighlight %}

+Your local Accumulo and Zookeepers JARs also need to be available within your GeoServer's `lib` directory.

 Restart the server.